-Whilst a single solution to any process is not expected to fit all the needs of the Group, it will improve current performance considerably by removing manual inefficiencies but also seek to consolidate as many of the existing systems as possible, maximising the benefits of automation and workflow but also ensuring that the value of information can be used by the business for operational / management decisions.
+Whilst a single solution to any process is not expected to fit all the needs of the Group, it will improve current performance considerably by removing manual inefficiencies.

+At the end of Project One, the aim is to consolidate as many of the existing systems as possible, maximising integrations, the benefits of automation and workflow but also ensure that the value of information captured can be used by the business for operational / management decisions.

-Project Viking will be a significant investment in the business and whilst significant longer-term back-office efficiencies are expected, there are wider more indirect efficiencies expected in terms of staff engagement, retention, and development as well as improved operational efficiencies.
+Project One will be a significant investment in the business, with implementation costs of up to £10m.
+Whilst significant longer-term back-office efficiencies are expected, there are wider more indirect efficiencies expected in terms of staff engagement, retention, and development as well as improved operational efficiencies.